 - science communication training or workshops

-- college-level instruction and curricula development
+- graduate and college-level instruction and curricula development

 - meeting and scientific symposia organization and facilitation